 Officials had hoped tourists would return as soon as the water receded after the high tide of fall 2019.
 And they did to some degree.
 Hotels were at 95% capacity during the last weekend of the Carnival celebrations.
 But then the virus hit Venice and claimed its first Italian fatal accident in the region.
 The first positive cases were in the historic center of Venice.

 Delayed event openings cut the attractions that offer a steady stream of visitors to Venice's art and film festival circuit.
-Economic losses are piling up in a city that is already undergoing, given the more existential long-term threat Venice is sinking.
+Economic losses are piling up in a city already undergoing, given the more existential long-term threat Venice is sinking.

 But I am sure tourists come back to Venice.
 The city is so unique and has enormous appeal.
 Book your hotel in Venice many times cheaper this summer >